dhawal93/BrainImage-Segmentation/README.md

 ### Results

-Use the trained model to do segmentation on test images, the result is statisfactory.
+Use the trained model to do segmentation on test images, the result is satisfactory.